 Once you have a hosting provider, you will need to install WordPress.

-First thing you need to do is to install WordPress.
-After that connect to your website using an FTP client like FileZilla.
-Edit the file
+After your installation is complete, connect to your website using an FTP client like FileZilla.

 /* Multisite */ define('WP_ALLOW_MULTISITE', true);